-The board of directors for the Orange County Language Center consists of twelve members.
+The board of directors for the Orange County Language Center consists of eleven members.
 These women and men bring a wealth of experience from a broad range of professional experience.
 The board of directors is comprised of the following individuals:

-- David Frias – Vice President, OCCLC and Network Operations Manager at Extron Electronics.
+- David Frias – Vice President and Treasurer, OCCLC and Network Operations Manager at Extron Electronics.

 - Dr. Judy Montgomery – Executive Director, OCCLC and Professor, Director, Communication Sciences and Program at Chapman University.

 - Dr. Mary Kennedy – Member & Professor, Chair, Communication Sciences and Disorders Program at Chapman University

 - Anne Hertz – Director of Public Relations, OCCLC and Executive Director of the Boys and Girls Club of Cypress, CA.

 - Jeff Tran – Treasurer, OCCLC and ERP Systems Manager at Extron Electronics

 - Jim Andronaco – Board Member and President of Sidepath Inc.